PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-10 04:10:52
+Last updated: 2024-04-10 04:11:28
-Random Quote: February 13th.
-A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson
+Random Quote: Every year, there are a million new, hot 22-year-olds walking into bars and call me "glass-half-full"... but I think they're getting dumber. - Barney Stinson